a13xp0p0v/kernel-hardening-checker/README.md

 <br />

-__Q:__ What about performance impact of these kernel hardening options?
+__Q:__ What about performance impact of these security hardening options?

 __A:__ Ike Devolder [@BlackIkeEagle][7] made some performance tests and described the results in [this article][8].